RithikaRajesh17/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 - Courses have number, name, credits.
 - Track course enrollments by students and enrollment date.
 - Add support for prerequisites (some courses require others).

+-
+---

+### 🔹 Scenario 2: Hospital Database
+Design a database for patient management, appointments, medical records, and billing.

+**User Requirements:**
+- Patient details including contact and insurance.
+- Doctors and their departments, contact info, specialization.
+- Appointments with reason, time, patient-doctor link.
+- Medical records with treatments, diagnosis, test results.
+- Billing and payment details for each appointment.

+---

 ## 📝 Tasks:
 1. Identify entities, relationships, and attributes.